kilroy-code/distributed-security/README.md

 It is recommended that the size of the string producted by getUserDeviceSecret should be between 16 and 128 characters.

 `getUserDeviceSecret` can be used as a mechanism for additional distinctions.
 For example, suppose a group of cooperating applications want to be able to encrypt and verify a common set of tags among all uses of a shared module URL.
 (See [Library](#library), above.)
 But suppose further that, for whatever reason, they wanted each application to create a different application-specific device tag, such that no application could ask the user to sign or decrypt ultimately based solely on a different application's member device tag.
 In this case, an application could request an application-specific (and possibly user-specific) api-key from its own application-server, and use that api-key within the secret returned by `getUserDeviceSecret`.
 This would keep device keys from being used by other applications that shared the same cloud.
 (However, it would not by itself prevent a user that has access to _both_ application's device keys from making a single "individual" key that has both application-specific keys as members.
 Preventing that would require additional mechanisms within the application-provided Storage API.)

+### Utilities

+The package also exports a few convenience utilities:

+`hashBuffer(uint8Array)` - Promise a Uint8Array sha-256 digest of the uint8Array.

+`hashText(text)` - Promise a Uint8Array sha-256 digest of text string.

+`encodeBase64url(uint8Array)` - Answer the base64url encoded string of the uint8Array.

+`decodeBase64url(string)` - Answer the decoded Uint8Array of the base64url string.

+`decodeClaims(jwSomething, index = 0)` - Answer an object whose keys are the decoded protected header of the JWS or JWE (using signatures[index] of a general-form JWS).

 [![](docs/repo-qr.png)](https://github.com/kilroy-code/distributed-security)